Your child has just been diagnosed with Williams syndrome - what do you do now?

 - Check the current list of WS specific clinics available around the country to see if there are any in your area.
 If there are, consider a visit to the clinic for consultation and have your child evaluated.
 You can find the list of clinics on the WSA website at the following link: WS clinics

 - Join the WSA.
-Membership is only $25/yr and you will gain access to a wealth of information and benefits, which you can see at the following link: WSA membership benefits
+Membership is only $25/yr and you will gain access to a wealth of information and benefits, which you can see at the following link: WSA membership benefits We also have a level of membership that is free so join us either way.

 - Ask questions to one of the best resources available - other parents who have walked your path.
 Communicate with hundreds of other parents on the Williams syndrome Facebook pages.
 Our main page: WSA Facebook page.
 Follow us.
 From there you can find your region's page and join that.
 There is also a parent/caregiver group called WS Support.